Management of Care: Delegation & Ethics Scenarios

 Keep promises and maintain loyalty to patients.

-Clinical Example: The nurse follows through on commitments to check on a patient within a specified timeframe.
+Clinical example: The nurse follows through on commitments to check on a patient within a specified timeframe.

 Legal Responsibilities